Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 3/5
+### Misinformed Clues: 2/5
-**Good - Meets requirements**
+**Fair - Below expectations**

-These clues successfully create ambiguity by touching on aspects that *could* be present in some fantasy narratives (exploring future societies, scientific ideas) while strongly pointing towards 'Sci-Fi'.
-They blend a partial truth with misdirection effectively, making them productive for confusion.
+These clues are too general.
+'Perilous trials and dangerous journeys' and 'courage, perseverance, and teamwork' could apply to all three genres.
+They don't create productive ambiguity because they are so broad they don't lean towards any specific incorrect answer more than the correct one.

 ✅ Strengths:
 - Attempt to create ambiguity